 I recommend an inter row spacing of 15 cm and a intra row spacing of 40 cm.

-- To harvest kale, you just break the leave stalk of mature leaves ensuring you leave 1/4 inch of the leaf stalk on the stem.
+- To harvest sukuma wiki without injuring it, you just break the leave stalk of mature leaves ensuring you leave 1/4 inch of the leaf stalk on the stem.

 - Start harvesting the lower leaves first, leaving the upper small leaves time to expand in size.

 - As you harvest, be careful that you don’t injure the stem as that would create an entry point for rot forming bacteria.